Thomanerchor: History

 The Margrave of Meissen founded St. Thomas' priory for Augustinian Canons (Augustiner-Chorherrenstift zu St. Thomas) in 1212.
 A school was annexed to the monastery, the intended purpose of which was to develop future priests.
 Since the Reformation in 1539, the school and the choir have belonged to the city of Leipzig; it is also influenced by the Protestant Church of Saxony.
 This makes the Thomanerchor the oldest cultural entity in the city and one of the oldest in Europe; the Regensburger Domspatzen is the oldest known choir on record.
 When Johann Sebastian Bach served as director, the choir consisted of about 50 singers, of which the best 16 were used for performance of cantatas.
 After Bach's death, other famous musicians served as director, among them Doles, Hiller and Moritz Hauptmann.

 By the end of the 19th century, the Thomasschule next to the Thomaskirche was demolished and the choir moved to the Hiller street, now the Leipziger "Music Quarter".
-During the Nazi era, the choir was incorporated into the Hitler Jugend in 1937.
-But the Nazi government did not succeed in infiltrating their ideology into the choir's repertoire because the then director Ramin concentrated on religious works.
+During the Nazi era, the choir was incorporated into the Hitler Jugend in 1937, when Karl Straube was the Thomaskantor.
+But the Nazi government did not succeed in infiltrating their ideology into the choir's repertoire because his successor Günther Ramin concentrated on religious works.
 He also tried to prevent the boys from being enlisted as long as possible.

 Georg Christoph Biller, who was a Thomaner himself in his youth, directed the choir from 1992 to 2015.
 After retiring for health reasons, he was succeeded by Gotthold Schwarz as interim cantor, the latter being officially appointed as the new Thomaskantor in June 2016.
 The 18th Thomaskantor after Bach is Andreas Reize.